ExeterCodeClub/Support/timelapse/task1.md

  - a **prompt** is a string of characters which tells you where you can type in your next command, it 'prompts' you to type there.
  - the prompt normally contains a small amount of information for the user, and usually looks like `pi ~ $` or more generally `username currentdirectory $`.
 In windows powershell it might be `C:/ >`.
 When you type in a comand e.g `ls`, you should see `pi ~ $ ls`.
 No need to type the prompt in yourself!
  - If there are lots of prompts, the bottom-most one is the correct one.
- - If the screen is really messy with output, try pressing enter a bunch of times at the prompt to make some space. shift-up can scroll up.
+ - If the screen is really messy with output, try pressing enter a bunch of times at the prompt to make some space. `shift up` can scroll up.
  - `~` means your user's home directory, which is the same as /home/pi/, the documents directory inside your home folder will show as `~/documents/`
+ - You can move to the documents directory by typing `cd documents`, notice the prompt changes, you can move back up one step by typing `cd ..`.
+Moving around is a case of using `cd dirname`, where `..` is always the name of the directory above yours, and then using `ls` to see what is inside your new dir.
+ - There are better faster ways to move around, but this is the easiest to learn in five minutes.

 ### Step 1
 First you'll need to get the raspberry pi detecting the picam.